 Crossing the road in Sydney is once again colourful with what’s believed to be the first rainbow crossing in the world to be arched like an actual rainbow.
-It has popped up in Surry Hills today.
+It popped up in Surry Hills back in February.

-Just behind Taylor Square, curving around the intersection of Bourke and Campbell streets, the bright installation is timed for Mardi Gras and is a symbolic statement of support for the LGBTQI+ community.
+Just behind Taylor Square, curving around the intersection of Bourke and Campbell streets, the bright installation was timed for Mardi Gras and is a symbolic statement of support for the LGBTQI+ community.

 The crossing favours pedestrians and cyclists over cars (green lights for motorists are only triggered when a car approaches) and is accessible (it’s at footpath level, so folks don’t need to step down from the curb to cross the road).